shiHisham/K8s-lab/Practice1_K8sBasics/readme.md

 4. Explore the running pods using `kubectl`
 5. Perform a rolling update with a new image version
 6. Scale replicas manually and test behavior
+7. Simulate pod failure and observe self-healing
-7. Open your app in the browser
+8. Open your app in the browser
-8. Clean up the environment
+9. Clean up the environment

 ---